Please view the rules and regulations below by clicking each bar.

 - Vendors and management are expected to maintain high standards of honesty and respect toward one another and customers and to conduct themselves in a courteous and helpful manner.
 Rudeness and dishonesty are grounds for suspension from the market.

-- The Managing Director and board president have discretion to make any on-site decisions regarding market violations.
+- The Executive Director and board president have discretion to make any on-site decisions regarding market violations.

-- Any person wishing to file a complaint about the market or an individual vendor must do so in writing to the PFM board.
+- Any person wishing to file a complaint about the market or an individual vendor must do so in writing to the PFM Board of Directors.
 Forms will be available on site at the market’s Information Booth.

 - Any serious violations or illegal activity will be reported to the proper authorities.